 Food or drinks are allowed on Level 1 and the Knowledge Walk balcony areas of level 2, 3 and 4.
 For collection security it is preferred that organic material is cloaked at reception.
 However, food can remain in client bags in collection areas on Level 2 and 3 if in a sealed container or bag.
 Clients who wish to keep organic material e.g. plants or vegetables with them during their visit may be provided with larger bags which will allow for double bagging and knotting.
 Food must not be eaten or removed from bags in the reading rooms.

 As a condition of entry the State Library reserves the right to inspect any item brought into the Library.
 Staff may request to inspect items such as flowers, plants and vegetables.

 - Bottled water is allowed in the reading rooms on Levels 2 & 3 and the quiet study area of Level 4

-- Other wet items are required to be left at the Cloakroom on Level 1
+- Wet umbrellas are required to be wrapped or left at the Cloakroom on Level 1.
+Other wet items are required to be left at the Cloakroom on Level 1

 Items not accepted into State Library under the policy should be checked into the cloakroom.
 However, visitors’ items may be refused from the cloakroom on the basis of weight, quantity or contents.
 This policy exists to ensure the safe and efficient operation of the cloakroom.